anker-rasmussen/sonos_controller_js/README.md

 ## Features

+* **Spotify Integration**: Automatically pauses any currently playing Spotify track before playing a Sonos favorite.
+This is necessary because the Sonos speaker will not play if Spotify is currently playing from it.
 * **Dynamic Playback**: Play any of your "My Sonos" favorites by including its name in the request URL (e.g., `/play/Upbeat_Morning`).
 * **Direct Sonos Control**: Uses the official Sonos API for robust and reliable playback.
 * **Automation Ready**: Designed to be triggered by any webhook-capable service for endless automation possibilities.